Contract of Carriage : Rule 35

-- - is defined as a disabled individual who validly obtains a ticket, comes to the airport for the flight and meets nondiscriminatory contract of carriage requirements that apply to everyone.
+- - is defined as an individual with a disability who validly obtains a ticket, comes to the airport for the flight and meets nondiscriminatory contract of carriage requirements that apply to everyone.

-- Safety Assistants: - HA may require that a qualified disabled individual meeting any of the following criteria travel with a Safety Assistant as a condition of being provided air transportation, if the carrier determines that a Safety Assistant is essential for safety of:
+- Safety Assistant: - HA requires that a qualified individual with a disability meeting any of the following criteria travel with a Safety Assistant as a condition of being provided air transportation, if the carrier determines that a Safety Assistant is essential for safety:

 - A person traveling in a stretcher.
 The Safety Assistant for such a person must be capable of attending to the passenger's in-flight medical needs;